 Shipping and delivery are a vital part of your eCommerce business.
 Shipping is also one of the highest costs of eCommerce fulfillment.
-Fortunately, because of the growing popularity of online retail, shipping options for eCommerce have expanded.
+Fortunately, because of online retail’s growing popularity, eCommerce shipping options have expanded.
 Here’s your complete guide to the best shipping options for eCommerce.

 A bad shipping experience may make a customer hesitate to buy from you again, so top-notch shipping and delivery are essential to building a loyal customer base.
-That’s why it’s vital to choose the best shipping options for eCommerce delivery for your business.
+That’s why choosing the best shipping options for eCommerce delivery for your business is vital.

-Shipping options are one factor that consumers evaluate when deciding whether to make a purchase online.
-They want their order to arrive quickly, but they don’t want to pay a lot (or anything) for shipping.
-Here are some popular shipping options for eCommerce that you should consider for your online store.
+Consumers want their orders to arrive quickly, but they don’t want to pay much (or anything) for shipping.
+Here are some popular shipping options for eCommerce to consider for your online store.

-- You don’t have to use software to calculate the actual cost of shipping for each order.
+- You don’t need software to calculate the actual shipping cost for each order.

-- Customers don’t get surprised by high shipping charges that could change their minds about making a purchase.
+- Customers don’t get predictable shipping costs and aren’t surprised by high shipping charges, possibly changing their decision to purchase.

-Charging the actual cost of shipping is an option that works best for many eCommerce retailers.
-Consumers are familiar enough with online shopping that shipping charges are no longer an unpleasant surprise.
+Charging the actual shipping cost is an option that works best for many eCommerce retailers.
+Consumers are familiar enough with online shopping that shipping charges are less likely to be an unpleasant surprise.
 When you pass along the actual cost of shipping to your customers, you get several benefits:

 - You can charge less for your products because your prices don’t have to include shipping costs.
 This can help you win on price against your competitors.